Find singing lessons in Louisville, KY

 Show more

-Martina taught 22 days ago
+Martina taught about 2 months ago

 The class involved vocal coaching focused on breath support, core engagement, and vocal placement for singing.
 The student practiced various vocal exercises and began applying these techniques to a specific song, "Someone Like You," identifying breathing points and vocal phrasing.